Mark Alexander (cricketer)

 Mark Steven Alexander (born 5 April 1962) is an English first-class cricketer.
 Alexander is a left-handed batsman who bowls right-arm off break and who formerly played primarily as a wicketkeeper.
 He was born at Farnborough, Kent.

 Alexander represented the Kent Cricket Board in List A cricket.
 His debut List A game came against Denmark in the 1999 NatWest Trophy.
 From 1999 to 2001, he represented the Board in 9 List A matches, the last of which came against the Leicestershire Cricket Board in the 2nd round of the 2002 Cheltenham & Gloucester Trophy which was held in 2001.
 In his 9 List A matches, he scored 182 runs at a batting average of 26.00, with a single century high score of 107*.
 Behind the stumps he took 4 catches and made a single stumping.

-He currently plays club cricket for Tunbridge Wells Cricket Club in the Kent Cricket League.
+He played club cricket for Tunbridge Wells Cricket Club in the Kent Cricket League.